You-sha/Wine-Quality-Prediction/readme.md

 * ***Highly correlated features without outliers*** - I expect models built on this one to perform the best.

-Since I am not exactly the most knowledgable about wine, it is difficult to say at what point outliers can be safely discarded.
+Since I am not exactly the most knowledgable about wines, it is difficult to say at what point outliers can be safely discarded.
 So I will be trying my best to only remove extreme cases.
 Still, it should be kept in mind that this model is not going to be the best to use in real-world scenarios.

 ### Removing Outliers

-For most of the highly correlated features, I have discarded values over the 99.5 percentile, and under the 0.05 percentile.
+For most of the highly correlated features, I have discarded values over the .995 percentile, and under the .005 percentile.

 The four highest correlated features in the new dataset: